MikuSnow/BetonQuest./Compatibility.md

 ### EffectLib event: `particle`

 This event will load an effect defined in `effects` section in _main.yml_ file.
 The only argument is the name of the effect.
+You can optionally add `loc:` argument followed by a location written like `100;200;300;world;180;-90`.

 **Example in _main.yml_**: